-In this AppCmd introduction post I’ll provide AppCmd examples to administer IIS.
+In this AppCmd introduction post I’ll show you AppCmd examples to administer Internet Information Services (IIS).

 AppCmd uses the following syntaxis for its commands: